Vicky-Manoj/Bank/README.md

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.

-Made with 🧡 by <a href="https://www.linkedin.com/in/vigneswaran-ganesan-03480a217"> Hardik Dua </a>
+Made with 🧡 by <a href="https://www.linkedin.com/in/vigneswaran-ganesan-03480a217"> Vigneswaran Ganesan </a>